Wednesday, December 6, 2023

 Fuck!
 Fuck!
 Fuck!
 Thank you Mario!

 Like everything else in our society, our language protocols are in a state of flux.
 At times of head-spinning change, it's helpful to ponder history.
 The Norman invasion of England in 1066 gives needed background.
-The Normans lived in France and spoke French, but they were only two generations removed from their Viking ancestry.
-In England they imposed their new language on the indigenous Anglo-Saxons.
-The Normans looked down on Anglo-Saxons for being Germanic, members of a tribe that had been the most resistant to Rome, marauding around Europe's forests like savages instead of paving roads through them.
+The Normans lived in France (in "Normandy") and spoke French, but they were only two generations removed from their Viking ancestry.
+In England they imposed their new language on the already established Anglo-Saxons.
+The Normans looked down on Anglo-Saxons for being Germanic (as Normans secretly were), members of a tribe that had been the most resistant to Rome, marauding around Europe's forests like savages instead of paving roads through them.
 The Normans despised Anglo-Saxons beyond words, especially four letter words.
 The Anglo-Saxons said things like “fuck” and “shit,” scum that they were, while the Normans, heirs to Latin through French, could say copuler and defequer.
-The ex-Vikings may have heard a guttural sexuality in Anglo-Saxon that reminded them of the lowly language of their grandparents.
-Their dream was to abandon their outdated Viking culture (itself Germanic) and become Latinized aristocrats.
-To this end they needed to speak in multisyllabic words composed of phonemes that are not evocative of animals rutting.

 Thus Savio's battle continued the thousand-year struggle to free the Anglo-Saxon mother tongue.